 Owning Real Estate in Your 20s

 Now more than ever before, people in their 20s are looking into owning real estate.
-As mortgage payments have increasingly been the domain of younger and younger people, questions have arisen over the true benefit of owning a home at a young age and just what type of person should do so.
-Certainly, owning real estate at a young age is not for everyone and there are some things to keep in mind when considering the possibility.
+As mortgage payments have increasingly been the domain of younger and younger people, questions have arisen over the true benefit of owning a home at an early age and just what type of person should do so.
+Certainly, owning real estate at an early age is not for everyone and there are some things to keep in mind when considering the possibility.

-Of course, one of the key benefits of being a young person is given up when committing to a mortgage, an element of freedom.
+Of course, one of the key benefits of being a young person is giving up when committing to a mortgage, an element of freedom.
 It is difficult to pick up and move when a mortgage payment is due every month and that can weigh heavily on a decision to plant roots at any age.
-Add to that an uncertainty in income as a result of being fairly new to the workforce and it can be easy to see why up until recently, the idea of buying real estate, for example, was foreign to most 20-year-olds.
+Add to that an uncertainty in income because of being new to the workforce and it can be easy to see why up until recently, the idea of buying real estate, for example, was foreign to most 20-year-olds.

 Increasingly, the benefits of building equity in a home are speaking to young people, making the prospect of real estate ownership more attractive.
 While building equity is certainly a big benefit to planting roots with a particular piece of real estate, young people need to understand that those benefits are not instant and that a long-term commitment is necessary to reap any rewards.